 Feeling a competitive pressure, B2B sellers try to cut costs and seek more efficient ways to sell.
 Many of them find inside sales highly powerful and productive.
 Here are the reasons why:

 - Firstly, inside sales can be located virtually anywhere allowing to reduce the cost of real-estate.
 Besides, being performed remotely, it lowers total travel expenses.

 - Secondly, inside sales reduce sales force cost-per-contact and increase the number of contacts per day as sales representatives have greater access and faster response time for customers.

-- Thirdly, it increases effectiveness thanks to advances in communicational tools, therefore, inside sales representative can conduct demos, give presentations and perform other functions for following up with potential prospect more productively.
+- Thirdly, it increases effectiveness thanks to advances in communicational tools, therefore, inside sales representative can conduct demos, give presentations and perform other functions for following up with a potential prospect more productively.

-- Fourthly, it gives better coaching and more effective training process since salespeople share a working location with their managers resulting in shorter period of apprenticeship.
+- Fourthly, it gives better coaching and more effective training process since salespeople share a working location with their managers resulting in a shorter period of apprenticeship.

 - Lastly, it has become more convenient for B2B clients to communicate and collaborate via emails, social media and conference calls.
 These changes are caused by customer’s buying behavior, as, nowadays customers are getting more informed and trying to find better solutions for their business through online information before engaging with a salesperson.

 Even though companies consider inside sales to be undeniably effective, they very often don’t know how to organize it.
 While inside sales offer many advantages, they also require good discipline and a strong focus on the entire organization of a company.
 Building a successful inside sales teams should contain 3 main assets: setting goals and expectations, training sales representatives and implementing efficient tools.
 For better understanding, let’s have a look at each of them in more detail.